AAFP continues its message of awareness, preventive medicine

 ).
 From this research, the AAFP developed “Ten Solutions to Increase Cat Visits,” available here

 The 2014 AAFP officers are Drs.
-Marcus Brown, Arlington, Va., president; Susan Little, Longview, Texas, president-elect; Arne Zislin, Leawood, Kan., treasurer; and Roy Brenton Smith, Round Rock, Texas, immediate past president.
+Marcus Brown, Arlington, Va., president; Susan Little, Ottawa, Ontario, president-elect; Arne Zislin, Leawood, Kan., treasurer; and Roy Brenton Smith, Round Rock, Texas, immediate past president.